VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 The gds2palace workflow in this repository enables RFIC FEM simulation using Palace from GDSII layout files.

+Special thanks to the public funded German project FMD-QNC (16ME0831) https://www.elektronikforschung.de/projekte/fmd-qnc for financial support, which has contributed to this work.

 # Documentation
 An extensive documentation is available in PDF format here: